dib-lab/genome-grist/doc/configuring.md

 Assuming there are no errors and everything is green, look at the HTML files in `outputs.private/reports/*.html`.

-## The complete set of config file options
+## Reference: The complete set of config file options

 The options below can be set and/or overridden in a project specific config file that is passed into `genome-grist`.